prezet/prezet-web/storage/prezet/content/features/ogimage.md

 ---
-title: Ogimage Generation
+title: Automating OG Images with Prezet
 date: 2024-05-07
 category: Features
-excerpt: 'Prezet automates the creation of Open Graph images for your blog posts.'
+excerpt: Prezet automates the creation of Open Graph images for your blog posts.
+image: /prezet/img/ogimages/features-ogimage.webp
 ---

-An Open Graph (OG) image, or ogimage, is a visual representation of your web page that appears when your content is shared on social media platforms.
-These images can increase engagement and click-through rates by providing an eye-catching preview of your content.
+Open Graph (OG) images are visual previews of your web pages that appear when content is shared on social media platforms.
+These images can significantly boost engagement and click-through rates.

 ## Adding OG Images Manually

-Prezet makes it easy to specify an ogimage for any blog post by adding the image key to your frontmatter.
+You can easily specify an OG image for any blog post by adding the `image` key to your frontmatter:

-For example:

 ```yaml
 ---